ksoichiro/AndroidFormEnhancer/README.md

 #### Unit test report

 ```
-library/build/reports/androidTests/connected/index.html
+androidformenhancer/build/reports/androidTests/connected/index.html
 ```

 #### Coverage report by JaCoCo

-The coverage of this library (library folder) is measured using JaCoCo.
+The coverage of this library (androidformenhancer folder) is measured using JaCoCo.
 You can also check the results of Travis CI builds on [Coveralls](https://coveralls.io/r/ksoichiro/AndroidFormEnhancer).

 ```
-library/build/reports/coverage/debug/index.html
+androidformenhancer/build/reports/coverage/debug/index.html
 ```

 ## Developed By